-- B. I have NOT SIGNED a Living Will. - 9.
-About a Prehospital Medical Care Directive or Do Not Resuscitate Directive:
+9. About a Prehospital Medical Care Directive or Do Not Resuscitate Directive:

-NOTE: A form for the Prehospital Medical Care Directive or Do Not Resuscitate Directive is available on the AG website.
+NOTE: A form for the Prehospital Medical Care Directive or Do Not Resuscitate Directive is available on the AG Web site.
 Initial or put a check mark by box A or B.

-- A. I and my doctor or health care provider HAVE SIGNED a Prehospital Medical Care Directive or a Do Not Resuscitate Directive on Paper with ORANGE background in the even that 911 of Emergency Medical Technicians or hospital emergency personnel are called and my heart or breathing has stopped. - B. I have NOT SIGNED a Prehospital Medical Care Directive or Do Not
+A. I and my doctor or health care provider HAVE SIGNED a Prehospital Medical Care Directive or a Do Not Resuscitate Directive on Paper with ORANGE background in the event that 911 of Emergency Medical Technicians or hospital emergency personnel are called and my heart or breathing has stopped.

-Resuscitate Directive.
+B. I have NOT SIGNED a Prehospital Medical Care Directive or Do Not Resuscitate Directive.